Trump voices ‘second thoughts’ about escalating trade war with China

 “We have a number of people who would like to see Russia back,” he said during the meeting with Abe.
 “I think it would be advantageous to many things in the world, I think it would be a positive.
 Other people agree with me, and it’s something that we’re discussing.”

-Trump, however, seemed to inch away from his original push – “maybe we’ll just leave it the way it is,” he said – and he declined to say which other leaders agreed with him.
-Several European leaders have publicly opposed the idea, and none have publicly supported it.
+Trump, however, seemed to inch away from his original push — “maybe we’ll just leave it the way it is,” he said — and he declined to say which other leaders agreed with him.
+Several European leaders have publicly opposed the idea, and none has publicly supported it.

-“I could, but I don’t think it’s necessary,” he said.
+“I could, but I don’t think it’s necessary,” he told reporters.

+In Trump’s eyes, however, the media were to blame for focusing on tensions with other world leaders.

+“Such False and Inaccurate reporting thus far on the G-7,” he tweeted early in the day.
+“The Fake News knows this but they can’t help themselves!”

 Visit the Los Angeles Times at www.latimes.com